 Roller Replacement or Upgrade?

 One simple way to improve the operation of your garage door is with a roller replacement.
 If your garage door rollers are worn or of inferior quality, replacement is often a great choice.
-A set of 12 high-end nylon and ball bearing garage door rollers can be had for $60-$100.
 Garage door rollers come in many configurations.
-To make the replacement as seamless as possible, make sure you match wheel size, shaft length and shaft diameter.
+To make the replacement as seamless as possible, be sure you match wheel size, shaft length and shaft diameter.
 Positioning each garage door roller at the access point in the track will allow you to replace them individually, without a complete tear down of the garage door, saving a lot of work and possible headaches.

 Whether your garage door is brand new or not, a few hours of work now and then can keep it in great shape and provide years of trusty service.
 Proper lubrication of the garage door rollers, if needed, is a simple and quick task that can prolong the life and ease the strain on you or your opener.
 The ease of lifting hundreds of pounds of door depends more on mechanics than Six Million Dollar strength.

 Updated October 8, 2018.